gchq/sleeper/docs/09-dev-guide.md

 ## Opening a pull request

 If you have picked up an issue to work on, and you are ready to merge into the main repository, you can open a pull request.
-Please fill in the issue template as accurately as possible, and try to match the PR naming style described in the issue template.
+Please fill in the pull request template as accurately as possible, and try to match the pull request naming style described in the template.
 Finally, if you have added, removed, or updated any external dependencies used in the project, you need to update the [NOTICES.md](/NOTICES.md) file to reflect this.

 ## Standalone deployment